felixsch/gsoc2015-tinykdump/README.md

 ###Timetable

 * #####Now — 2 April (pre-selection phase)
 Looking into the kernel sources to fully grasp the concept of CMA and pstore.
 Working on proof-of-concept patches for dynamic memory reservation and crashkernel pstore integration.
-Discussing possible real implementations. _(Vacation from 2 till 6 April)_
+Discussing possible implementations. _(Vacation from 2 till 6 April)_

 * #####6 April — 27 April (pre-selection phase)
 Implement a proof-of-concept python service which allows basic kexec loading (without secure boot).
 Learning about how secure boot/ secure mode works and working on a testing/debugging strategy.
-Discuss with my mentor about the concrete implementation of the service.
+Discussing possible implementations of the service.

 * #####27 April - 6 May (pre-coding phase)